 In order for this to happen, you have to be willing to be broken (sit in the compost pile for a while) so it can turn into fertilizer.
-This is how you really start to overcome failure in your life.
+This is how to overcome failure in your life.
+Allow God to work.

 What you thought was a terrible failure or loss is actually fertilizer for something new in the future.

 I think this verse sums it up best.
 It is a composting verse!